johnmichaloski/MTConnectToolbox/Agents/UR_MTConnectAgent/UR_Agent/Readme.md

 		END_SERIAL_PROP_MAP( )
 	} ;

-The defines the structure and uses the
+The defines the ur_cartesian_info structure and uses the stream buffering elements and related serialization information.
+As mentioned, the macros to define the streaming information rely on the struct_decoder class to understand and interpret the definition.
+This association is done in C++ at the class declaration time by inheriting from the struct_decoder class and providing the current class as a template parameter:

 	struct ur_cartesian_info : public struct_decoder<ur_cartesian_info>
 	{
 The mVersion variable must be inserted into every outer class so that multiple instances of the ur_cartesian_info struct can support multiple versions of the interface.
 It is manually inserted so that programmers are aware that versioning is being done, and the version must be specified.
-Thus a 3.0 UR robot and a 3.4 UR robot can each use the ur_cartesian_info definition, and by putting in either 3.0 or 3.4 different interfaces are supported during decoding.
+Thus a 3.0 UR robot and a 3.4 UR robot can each use the ur_cartesian_info definition, and by putting in either 3.0 or 3.4, different interfaces are supported during decoding.

 		float mVersion;